Embracing Neurodiversity in Education: A Guide for Future Educators

 What Does Neurodiversity Really Mean?

 First things first, what exactly is neurodiversity?
 You are welcome to look up the exact definition, but the way that I always look at it is as a term that recognizes that brains come in all different shapes and sizes.
 People think, learn, and experience the world in unique ways.
 This includes folks with Autism, ADHD, and many other differences.
-Instead of seeing these as “problems” or “disorders,” a lot of people are moving towards viewing neurodiversity as natural part of being human.
+Instead of seeing these as “problems” or “disorders,” a lot of people are moving towards viewing neurodiversity as a natural part of being human.

 Why Neurodiversity Affirming Practices Matter in Education

-As a neurodivergent adult myself, when I hide fundamental parts of who I am like how I think or process, I feel as though I am presenting an alternative version of myself to the world that is not exactly, well, me!
+As a neurodivergent adult myself, when I hide fundamental parts of who I am, like how I think or process, I feel as though I am presenting an alternative version of myself to the world that is not exactly, well, me!
 This can be harmful, as the performative nature of it can lead to burnout and stress.

-Let's hone a little bit in on the part of the study that stated, "acceptance of the autistic child... while acknowledging differences."
+Let's hone in on the part of the study that stated, "acceptance of the autistic child... while acknowledging differences."
 Accepting the child for who they are and acknowledging their differences as differences and not deficits is very important.
 Differences are what make us human.
 Neurodiversity is just another difference.

 The study went on to state, "Interventions for autistic children should focus on their quality of life, value autistic communication, appreciate autism as part of human variation, and eliminate goals relating to ‘masking’."
 What I mentioned earlier about hiding parts of who I am is an example of masking, and it can be very harmful!
 But when educators embrace neurodiversity affirming approaches, they create environments where all students feel valued and empowered.